 Key Takeaways

-- Will trusts and lifetime trusts are two distinct options for asset protection.
+- Will trusts and lifetime trusts are two distinct tools for asset protection, and they work in fundamentally different ways.

-- A will trust takes effect after your passing, while a lifetime trust is established during your lifetime.
+- A will trust takes effect after your death (following probate), while a lifetime trust is established during your lifetime and takes effect immediately.

-- Choosing the right trust can help safeguard your family’s assets.
+- Choosing the right trust requires understanding your family’s specific circumstances — there is no one-size-fits-all answer.

 Understanding the Basics of Trusts